 Contributed facilities and materials are valued using estimated prices of identical or similar venues and products considering the venues' and products' condition and utility for use at the time of the contribution.
 Contributed services are valued using estimated prices of identical or similar services.
-All in-kind contributions received during the years ended June 30, 2023 and 2022 were unrestricted.
+All in-kind contributions received during the years ended June 30, 2024 and 2023 were unrestricted.

-NOTE J - SUBSEQUENT EVENTS
+NOTE I - SUBSEQUENT EVENTS

-The Organization has evaluated subsequent events through September 21, 2023, which is the date the financial statements were available to be issued, and determined that there are no other items to disclose.
+The Organization has evaluated subsequent events through September 25, 2024, which is the date the financial statements were available to be issued.